Insurance industry mourns Wigwe

 A former Group Chairman of Nigerian Exchange Group, Abimbola Ogunbanjo, also lost his life in the helicopter crash.

-The association extends its deepest condolences to the bereaved families, and the entire Access Holdings Group during this period of grief.
+The association extended its deepest condolences to the bereaved families and the entire Access Holdings Group during this period of grief.

-It said this in a statement signed by the Chairman, NIA, Olusegun Omosehin.

 It said his passing away is truly a loss to the financial sector, and the country as a whole.